nielsds/go/101_introduction_to_go.md

 *Concurrency across programming languages. ([source](https://youtu.be/5bYO60-qYOI?t=3m6s))*

 ## Get Going
 Getting started with Go is really simple.
-The setup process has three main steps: installing Go, setting a few environment variables and adding go to `PATH`.
+The setup process has three main steps: installing Go, setting a few environment variables and adding go to your `PATH`.

 ### Install go
-Assuming that you do not currently have Go installed on your machine, start by [installing Go](https://golang.org/doc/install) as described below for your operating system.
+Assuming that Go is currently not installed on your machine, start by [installing Go](https://golang.org/doc/install) as described below for your operating system.

 #### MacOS
 MacOS users can download Go from the link provided above, however, Homebrew users can install Go by simply running `brew install go`.